Zitzeronion/Swalbe.jl/README.md

 Here the [Images](https://github.com/JuliaImages/Images.jl) and [Colors](https://github.com/JuliaGraphics/Colors.jl) package allow convenient reading of png or jpg files.
 To give you an understanding of what happens here we take a look at the different parts.
 First of we define our simulation as `function` in this case `dewet_logo()`.
-There is one input needed, namely the location of the png or jpg file you want to dewet, in my case I used our institutes [logo](https://gist.github.com/Zitzeronion/807b9a7b2226e65643288df9a8cc1f46/raw/b83988608cd5cdbdb9240e8182050383f442700f/logo_red.png).
+There is one input argument needed, namely the location of the png or jpg file you want to dewet, in my case I used our institutes [logo](https://gist.github.com/Zitzeronion/807b9a7b2226e65643288df9a8cc1f46/raw/b83988608cd5cdbdb9240e8182050383f442700f/logo_red.png).
 Other arguments are keywords that have a default value.

-Next step is to define the system we want to simulate, so mostly allocations and initial conditions as well as substrate patterning
+The next step is to define the system we want to simulate, so mostly allocations and initial conditions as well as substrate patterning
 ```julia
 # Load the image file
 logo = load(logo_source)